ThierrySans/CSCC09/project/index.md

 - Work on the most challenging parts first.
 Have them ready by the beta version.
 - Deploy early, deploy often.
 Deploying is harder than you think and it requires major changes in the code most likely.
-- Be careful with third-party API.
+- Be careful with third-party APIs.
 Be aware of their limitations and restrictions.